mediaelement/mediaelement/README.md

 * Deprecated use of `pluginType` element.

-* Removed support for Silverlight shim.
+* Removed Silverlight shim, as well as IE8 and older browsers support.

 * Integration of [JSLint](https://github.com/douglascrockford/JSLint) to ensure code quality and better error checking for development.